aurelienpierre/TeXmaker-note/README.md

 _______________________________________________________
 Requirements
 =
 A LaTeX editor is strongly recommended, but not mandatory.
 I recommend TeXmaker, which is cross-platform and is one of the most "What You See Is What You Get" LaTeX editor.
-It allows to user to set highly customized macros and routines directly in the software. http://www.xm1math.net/texmaker/
+It allows the user to set highly customized macros and routines directly in the software. http://www.xm1math.net/texmaker/

-The package PDFcrop is mandatory to crop figures before inserting.
+The package PDFcrop is mandatory to crop figures before inserting them.
 It is provided by 'texlive-extra-utils' package on TeXlive distributions.

 Xournal is mandatory to draw manuscript figures.
-It is a free and cross-platform software too, which support advanced stylus features like eraser and pression sensibility. http://www.xm1math.net/texmaker/
+It is a free and cross-platform software too, which supports advanced stylus features like eraser and pression sensibility. http://www.xm1math.net/texmaker/

 And of course, this script requires a Python runtime. http://www.python.org/
 _______________________________________________________
 Installation
 =
-Put all the scripts provided in the archive in a convenient directory, such as "texmaker-note" directory somewhere in you personnal folder.
+Put all the scripts provided in their archive in a convenient directory, such as "texmaker-note" directory somewhere in you personnal folder.

 Then, give executions rights/permissions to all the scripts.
-In Linux/Unix, run the command : chmod -R 777 COMPLETE_PATH/texmaker-note where COMPLETE_PATH is the absolute path of your directory.
+In Linux/Unix, run the command : chmod -R 777 COMPLETE_PATH/texmaker-note where COMPLETE_PATH is the absolute path of your directory beginning by '/' (e.g. /home/user)

 Then, in TeXmaker, add a new user command with the command (In "User" menu) :
   COMPLETE_PATH/texmaker-note/texmaker-note.py